 Three trays of perfectly browned chocolate chip cookies, baked in one easy batch.
-Could an ordinary oven do it?
-Not likely, unless you hover like a mother hen, adjusting the trays this way and that.
-But that’s just one of the culinary feats you can master with the dual convection system in Wolf dual fuel ranges, and our Chef Coleman shows you how it’s done.
-The even heating, the browning, the irresistible combination of crunchy and gooey – the secret to the perfect cookie has been revealed.
+That’s just one of the culinary feats you can master with the dual convection system in Wolf dual fuel ranges, and our Chef Coleman shows you how it’s done.

 Heat, airflow, exactitude